open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Speed of a rolling object/Speed of  a rolling object.md

 ## Part 3

-Find the rolling object's speed assuming that it is a solid cylinder.
+Find the speed of the round object assuming that it is a solid cylinder.

 ### Answer Section